Emotional Eating 10 min read

 FakeEats is a support tool — not a treatment.
 Self-help strategies and apps can be genuinely helpful for many people, but they have limits.
 If any of the following apply to you, please consider reaching out to a therapist, counselor, or your doctor:

-There is no shame in asking for help.
+Asking for help is a completely normal thing to do.
 A therapist who specializes in eating behaviors or cognitive behavioral therapy (CBT) can work with you on the underlying emotional patterns in ways that no app can.
 Many offer telehealth sessions, and many are covered by insurance.
 You can search for providers at Psychology Today's therapist directory.

 The Feeling Will Pass.
 You Don't Have to Feed It.

-Emotional eating isn't a moral failure.
-It's a coping mechanism — one that made sense at some point in your life and that delivery apps have made dangerously easy to maintain.
+Emotional eating isn't a character flaw.
+It's a coping mechanism — one that made sense at some point in your life and that delivery apps have made remarkably easy to maintain.
 But you're reading this, which means some part of you is ready to try something different.

 You don't have to be perfect.
 You don't have to quit cold turkey.
 You just have to start noticing.
 Notice the trigger.
 Notice the urge.
 Notice the gap between "I feel something" and "I'm opening the app."
 That gap is where change lives.